aklump/lobster/docs/source/routes.md

     ...

 ## Internal Routes
 Sometimes you may want to call a route within a route; you will use --lobster-quiet to suppress theme output.
-Do something like this:
+Do something like this, making sure your cd to the intial directory as needed and shown in the example.
+This insures that the environment is the same:

-    $LOBSTER_APP {route} -f --lobster-nowrap
+    (cd $LOBSTER_PWD && $LOBSTER_APP {route} -f --lobster-nowrap)